saif-rahaman/saif-rahaman.github.io/_pages/publications.md

  <li>S. R. Kazi, M. Thombre and L.T.
 Biegler.
 "A Hybrid Algorithm for Global Convergence of Mathematical Programming with Complementarity Constraints        (MPCC)"</li>

-<li>L. S. Baker, S. R. Kazi and A. Zlotnik.
-"Transitions from Monotonicity to Chaos in Gas Mixture Dynamics in Pipeline Networks"</li>

 </ol>

 **Submitted**